September 23, 2019

 Voting SHOULD be easy and hassle-free, but since it’s not, we want to provide answers to some of your most pressing voting questions.
 Election Day is coming soon, so this is the perfect time to make sure you’re registered and ready to have your voice heard.
 And the more of you who show up at the polls, the louder your voice will be.
 Speak loudly enough, and no politician will be able to ignore the issues that matter to you the most!

 Q: How do I know where and when to vote?

-A: This year, Election Day falls on November 8.
-This is a presidential election, so the big national campaigns for the White House have been getting most of the attention, but there are also any number of state and local contests and issues vying for your vote on that day.
+A: Next year, Election Day falls on November 3, 2020.
+This will be a presidential election, so the big national campaigns for the White House have been getting most of the attention, but there are also any number of state and local contests and issues vying for your vote on that day.
 Where and when you can vote varies depending on where you live, which can definitely be confusing, especially considering all the other details (midterms, anyone?) you’re trying to cram into your brains.
 That’s why TurboVote is so cool.
 Sign up and you’ll get reminders customized for you!
 TurboVote keeps track of local and national elections and makes sure that you have all the information you need to register and vote.